chernnx/anything/README.md

 - Recommend the best option given the desired length of meeting
 - Is adaptable to future changes (i.e. can bring in more info e.g. other blocked-off busy timeslots)

+## Requirements

+- matplotlib
+- seaborn
+- numpy
+- bs4

+(do a pip/pip3 install on your python directory)

 ## Task Breakdown

 - Scrape the data from [here](https://wish.wis.ntu.edu.sg/webexe/owa/aus_schedule.main).
 Enter a space in the search bar to generate all the course info.